rossmartin/ionic2-alpha-scroll/README.md

   onItemClick(item) {
     // This is an example of how you could manually trigger ngOnChange
     // for the component.
 If you modify "listData" it won't perform
-    // an ngOnChange you will have to trigger manually to refresh the component. this.triggerAlphaScrollChange++;
+    // an ngOnChange, you will have to trigger manually to refresh the component. this.triggerAlphaScrollChange++;
   }